ibejohn818/ami-builder/README.md

     ami_builder.Regions.USEAST1,
 )

-// you then run the `ami-builder build -b {PATH TO COMPILED JAVASCRIPT}` to build the AMI's
+// you then run the `ami-builder build {PATH TO COMPILED JAVASCRIPT}` to build the AMI's

 ```
 ## Packer and ansible files generated